Last changes: 2018-01-07

 Usage Notes for the Windows and OS/2 version:

-Unzip the ZIP file to a directory of your choice.
+Unzip the ZIP file from GitHub to a directory of your choice (or simply pull it).

 set DD_<logical_filename>=<physical_filename_including_path> to assign files